CMSgov/beneficiary-fhir-data/runbooks/how-to-load-cloudwatch-historical-data.md

    Athena timeout.
 This is accomplished by running the following statement with different where clauses in the with clause that load a portion of the data each time.
-Note that in order to avoid duplication with the running firehose, the most recent export should have a small overlap with the firehose data and include a where clause that performs de-duplication.
+Note that in order to avoid duplication with the running firehose, the most recent export should have a small overlap with the firehose data and include a where clause that performs de-duplication against the `target` table.
 The where clauses for the initial load are included below, commented out, with the elapsed time to load as a comment.
    ```sql
    insert into prod_staging
    with dataset as (